waigania13/carmen/docs/addresses.md

 Although carmen is designed to serve as a data agnostic spatial search engine, one of the primary use cases is to load address data into the engine.
-As such, some concessions have been made in our data format for the optimization searching address data, that are not applicable for other layers of spatial data.
+As such, some concessions have been made in our data format to optimize for searching address data that are not applicable for other layers of spatial data.
 This document will serve as a guideline for describing the expected format of address data as well as pitfalls you may encounter.